Lesson 28: Introducing the Imperfect Subjunctive

 Let's define this tense more thoroughly:

-Definition of the Spanish imperfect subjunctive: the imperfect subjunctive is used to express doubt, influence, or emotion about past actions or hypothetical past scenarios.
+The imperfect subjunctive is used to express doubt, influence, or emotion about past actions or hypothetical past scenarios.

-Formation of the Imperfect Subjunctive
+28.2 Formation of the Imperfect Subjunctive

 Start with the 3rd-person, plural (ellos/ellas) form of the preterite.
 Then take off the -RON:

-hablar → hablaron → habla__
+hablaron -ron habla_

-comer → comieron → comie__
+comieron -ron comie_

 There are two sets of possible endings for the imperfect subjunctive forms.
-They’re essentially equivalent*, so don’t be shaken.
-The VerbMaster practice will only work with the first set, the ‑RA, endings, but we’ve included both sets here so you can be aware.
+They're essentially equivalent*, so don't be shaken.
+The VerbMaster practice will only work with the first set, the -RA endings, but we've included both sets here so you can be aware.

-Note: * The ‑RA endings are much more widely used.
+The -RA endings are much more widely used.
 Some sources only teach those.
-The ‑SE endings are still used in Spain but much less in the Americas.
-It’s good to be familiar with both if your plans involve advanced reading, official documents, or travel to Spain.
+The -SE endings are still used in Spain but much less in the Americas.
+It's good to be familiar with both if your plans involve advanced reading, official documents, or travel to Spain.

 Attach the ending to the stem.
 Note that the vowel before the nosotros ending gets a written accent.